varnerlab/CHEME-5660-Markets-Mayhem-Book/julia-dir/julia-basics.md

 ## Julia types, functions and language syntax
 Julia is a just-in-time compiled language (which gives it a runtime advantage over other popular interpreted languages).
 However, unlike other languages such as `C`, Julia code is compiled when you run it; a separate compile step is unnecessary.
 Thus, Julia gives the convenience and performance of a compiled language without the burden of manual compilation.

-Further, Julia is a a dynamically-typed language.
+Further, Julia is a dynamically-typed language.
 This means you are not required to declare the type of variables before you use them.
-When you Julia code is compiled, the compiler uses sophisticated logic to infer i.e., guess your types.
+Instead, when your Julia code is compiled, the compiler uses sophisticated logic to infer, i.e., guess your data types.
+However, users can also specify types, potentially lessening the compiler’s burden.
+Further, many users find codes with the types annotated to be easier to read and maintain; remember, you may be supporting codes for _decades_, thus, making them easy to understand has an upside.

 ### Variable types
 Variables are values that you tell your computer to store with a specific name, so that you can later recover or change thier values.
 Julia has several variable types.